23000003/BookTrack/improj/README.md

 - city should not be standardized and location and city on post tabs
 - change the Accounts table to be account_name as primary key
 - DELETE user, send recovery password
+- Just use location state to identify what location that the book details was triggered and goes back to it